LLNL/Abmarl/docs/src/gridworld.rst

 ..
 NOTE::

-   Attacks can be blocked by view_blocking agents.
+   Attacks can be blocked by :ref:`view blocking <>` agents.
 If an attackable agent is masked from an attacking agent, then it cannot be attacked by that agent.
 The masking is determined the same way as the view blocking.